mapbox/mapbox-directions-swift/README.md

 let whiteHouse = CLLocationCoordinate2D(latitude: 38.8977, longitude: -77.0365)
 let request = MBDirectionsRequest(sourceCoordinate: mapBox, destinationCoordinate: whiteHouse)

-// Use the older v4 endpoint for now, while v5 is in development. request.version = .Four

 // The surrounding class should hold a strong reference to this MBDirections object. directions = MBDirections(request: request, accessToken: MapboxAccessToken) directions.calculateDirectionsWithCompletionHandler { (response, error) in